Empress Elisabeth of Austria: Film

 In early dramatizations, Elisabeth appears as peripheral to her husband and son, and so is always shown as a mature character.
-Schneider's characterization of Elisabeth as a young woman is the first time the "young" empress is seen on screen.
+Schneider's characterization of Elisabeth as a young woman is the first time the "young" Empress is seen on screen.
 The trilogy was the first to explicitly depict the romantic myth of Sissi, and ends abruptly with her determination to live a private life.
 Any further exploration of the topic would have been at odds with the accepted image of the loving wife, devoted mother, and benevolent empress.
 The three films, newly restored, are shown every Christmas on Austrian, German, Dutch, and French television.
 In 2007, the films were released as The Sissi Collection with English subtitles.
 Schneider came to loathe the role, claiming, "Sissi sticks to me like porridge (haferbrei)."
 Later she appeared as a much more realistic and fascinating Elisabeth in Luchino Visconti's Ludwig, a 1972 film about Elisabeth's cousin, Ludwig II of Bavaria.
 A portrait of Schneider in this film was the only one, taken from her roles, which is displayed in her home.

-Ava Gardner played the empress in the 1968 film Mayerling, in which Omar Sharif starred as Crown Prince Rudolf.
+Ava Gardner played Empress Elisabeth in the 1968 film Mayerling, in which Omar Sharif starred as Crown Prince Rudolf.
 A 1991 French-German film called Sissi la valse des cœurs (a.k.a.
-Sisi und der Kaiserkuss) starred French actress Vanessa Wagner as Sisi, Nils Tavernier as Emperor Franz Joseph and Sonja Kirchberger as Helene.
+Sisi und der Kaiserkuss) starred French actress Vanessa Wagner as Elisabeth, Nils Tavernier as Franz Joseph and Sonja Kirchberger as Helene.

 An indirect reference to Elisabeth is made in the 2004 film Phantom of the Opera.
 The heroine Christine (portrayed by Emmy Rossum) wears an elaborate white/silver ball gown in her first leading role, with diamond stars in her long, dark hair.
-The ensemble is modeled after Elisabeth’s attire and hairstyle in the iconic Winterhalter portrait.

-In 2007, German comedian and director Michael Herbig released a computer-animated parody film based on Elisabeth under the title Lissi und der wilde Kaiser (lit.: "Lissi and the Wild Emperor").
+The ensemble is modeled after Elisabeth's attire and hairstyle in the iconic Winterhalter portrait.
+In 2007, German comedian and director Michael Herbig released an animated parody film based on Elisabeth under the title Lissi und der wilde Kaiser.
 It is based on his Sissi parody sketches featured in his television show Bullyparade.
-In Bullyparade – Der Film (2017), Elisabeth is played by Herbig.
+In Bullyparade – Der Film (2017), Elisabeth is played by Herbig himself.